Tools to Run a Wedding Photography Business

 Instagram Scheduling | Later

-I’ll be the first to admit that my Instagram game absolutely sucks.
-I’m terrible at choosing what pics to share, and quickly get bored of trying to post something every day.
+I’ll be the first to admit that my Instagram game kinda sucks.
+I’m terrible at choosing what pics to share, and quickly get bored of trying to post something every day, not to mention put together Instagram Stories.
 I actually pay someone else to run Shotkit’s Instagram, as know I wouldn’t do it justice!

 I know I’m missing out on potential brides stumbling across my wedding business’ Insta-feed, but I also know that browsing Instagram every day can be really addictive… so prefer to keep my distance.